Schmudling/AlignedForensics/README.md

-# Improved Detection of Latent Diffusion-Generated Images through Aligned Datasets
+# Aligned Datasets Improve Detection of Latent Diffusion-Generated Images

-Official repository of [Improved Detection of Latent Diffusion-Generated Images through Aligned Datasets](https://arxiv.org/abs/2410.11835).
+Official repository of [Aligned Datasets Improve Detection of Latent Diffusion-Generated Images](https://arxiv.org/abs/2410.11835).
 The specific instructions for training the models and reproducing the plots can be found in the **training_code** and **testing_code** directories.

 ## Pretrained Models